DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Can be named whatever you want, but it must be a new custom named network.
-Otherwise [dns resolution would not work](https://docs.docker.com/network/drivers/bridge/) and containers would not be able to target eachother just by the hostname.
+Otherwise [dns resolution would not work](https://docs.docker.com/network/drivers/bridge/) and containers would not be able to target each other just by the hostname.

 ### - Files and directory structure